 Posted on 14 December 2015 by Ms Philipsen

-My husband and myself purchased a two-bed apartment for £300,000 in November 2012 with a 15% deposit of £45.000.
+My husband and myself purchased a two-bed apartment for £300,000 with a 15% deposit of £45.000.
 Three years later our outstanding mortgage is £235,000.
 The apartment is based in London.
 Now three years later the apartment is approximately worth £450,000.My husband and I are considering renting out our place and moving outside of the city.
 We will need a new deposit though for approx £50,000.
 Would it be possible to release this amount on our current apartment?

 What you are looking to do is called a 'Let to Buy', whereby you capital raise on your existing property (typically 75% LTV), which would release equity to be used towards the purchase of your new home, subject to valuation.